Lent

 During Lent, practices such as fasting, prayer, confession and almsgiving help us to feel and acknowledge our sin, our limits and the vulnerability of our mortal human lives.
 Doing so leads us into greater humility, but it also unlocks greater joy when, on Easter Sunday, we celebrate that Christ has conquered sin and death, once and for all.

-Lent 2024 begins on February 14 and continues until Easter (March 31, 2024).
+Lent 2025 begins on March 5 and continues until Easter (April 20, 2025).

 Ash Wednesday